kubernetes/ingress-gce/docs/faq/gce.md

 Yes, expect O(30s) delay.

-The controller should create a second ssl certificate suffixed with `-1` and atomically swap it with the ssl certificate in your taret proxy, then delete the obselete ssl certificate.
+The controller should create a second SSL certificate suffixed with `-1` and atomically swap it with the SSL certificate in your target proxy, then delete the obsolete SSL certificate.

 ## Can I tune the loadbalancing algorithm?

-Right now, a kube-proxy nodePort is a necessary condition for Ingress on GCP.
+Right now, a kube-proxy NodePort service is a necessary condition for Ingress on GCP.
-This is because the cloud lb doesn't understand how to route directly to your pods.
+This is because the cloud LB doesn't understand how to route directly to your pods.
 Incorporating kube-proxy and cloud lb algorithms so they cooperate toward a common goal is still a work in progress.
 If you really want fine grained control over the algorithm, you should deploy the [nginx controller](/examples/deployment/nginx).